 Knee surgery prehab exercises that include range of motion and strengthening exercises have been shown to improve strength and function prior to surgery, improve strength and function after surgery, can potentially decrease hospital stay times, and improve long term function and quality of life!
 We have put together some of our favorite knee prehab exercises to jumpstart your road to recovery, better yet it may even spare you from surgery for the time being.
 Continue reading!

 Do you have knee pain?
 Have you tried changing your movement mechanics?
 Did you know there is a difference between a knee strategy and a hip strategy?
 A Knee Strategy has been shown to increase risk of Tibiofemoral joint injury, Patellofemoral joint pain, Patella Tendinopathy, ACL sprains, as well as IT band syndrome.
 Utilizing a Hip Strategy with movements such as squatting, stair climbing, and jumping will reduce demand on your knees, which may reduce your knee pain or help prevent you from having knee pain in the future!
-Read more to understand the difference between a Knee vs. a Hip Strategy. […]
+Read more to understand the difference between a Knee vs. a Hip Strategy, Changing your mechanics can improve your knee pain! […]